The Origins Of A Strong Identity And How To Recreate Yourself in 7 Phases

 Objective: Maximize your benefits.

 When people are truly attracted to your new identity, there is very little else that you need to do except to prioritize and maximize your benefits.
 What many fail to do is to sit back and let the crafted image do its work.
-This work is best done in your absence and with the least amount of effort possible.
 People are usually so obsessed with improving or fine-tuning their image that they don’t really allow it to come through naturally.

-By all means, however, show off.
+By all means, however, you need to keep “showing off” in a responsible manner.
+Be proud of your identity and achievements and make sure to communicate that.
 Famous people didn’t get to where they are by being humble.
-When you do it, always check your intentions.
+Just make sure when you do it to always check your intentions.
 If you are seeking validation, acceptance, or attention, you are most likely to be seen as needy.
-If you are flaunting your image and daring others to join, it will be more attractive.
+If you are flaunting your image and daring others to join, it will be way more attractive.

 Don’t let the equipment, group, or culture define you.
 The Aston doesn’t make James Bond cool, James Bond makes the Aston cool.
 You might be a gear-geek, a collaborator, or a cultural icon, but behind it all, your identity must be ready to be unhinged to these things at a moment’s notice.

-Watch out for moments that could destroy your identity in the eyes of others, like getting into an argument with somebody over trivial matters.
+Also, watch out for moments that could ruin your identity in the eyes of others, like getting into an argument with somebody who tries to get attention by provoking you.
+Haters and trolls are everywhere and they just feed on your insecurity.
 Your image is not your ego, nor should it be tied to your ego.
 Once you have projected it, you have little control over how it is perceived.
-If you fight others tooth and nail to defend it, it will shatter like a glass window.
+Invest your energy only in people that are important to you and ignore the rest.

 For a selection of great habits and practices that can help you accelerate the recreation process, check out our 30 Challenges-30 Days-Zero Excuses project.